Breath & Blood DUI Test Defense in Ventura

 There are two common types of tests that are used to determine alleged blood alcohol level in a DUI investigation: the breath test and the blood test.
-Both breath and blood tests are subject to attack on a number of bases, ranging from operator error, to the potential for sample contamination, to the limitations of the testing methods themselves.
+Both tests are subject to attack on a number of bases, ranging from operator error to the potential for sample contamination, to the limitations of the testing methods themselves.

 When it comes to the breath test, there are three types of machines that are commonly in use: the Preliminary Alcohol Screening Test device, the Intoxilyzer 5000 used at the station, and the Alcosensor 4-XL with point of arrest system used in the field.

 The Preliminary Alcohol Screening (PAS) Test device is used by officers in the field as part of their battery of observations, evaluations, and field sobriety tests given to detect excessive blood alcohol level or intoxication.